KeystoneHQ/serai/coordinator/cosign/README.md

 ### TODO

-The Serai node no longer responding to RPC requests upon detecting any equivocation, and the fallback protocol where validators individually produce signatures, are not implemented at this time.
+The Serai node no longer responding to RPC requests upon detecting any equivocation, the delayed acknowledgement of cosigns, and the fallback protocol where validators individually produce signatures, are not implemented at this time.
 The former means the detection of equivocating cosigns not redundant and the latter makes 5.67% of non-Serai validator sets' stake the DoS threshold, even without control of an asynchronous network.